Best Starting Points

-- Foreign Law Guide: Current Sources of Codes and Basic Legislation in Jurisdictions of the World (Thomas H. Reynolds & Arturo A. Flores).
-This database provides information about the legal systems of countries around the world and citations to their legal publications.
-It is the best first stop when you're researching the law of other countries.
+- Foreign Law Guide: This database provides information about the legal systems of approximately 190 jurisdictions around the world with citations and links to legal sources.
+It is the best place to begin researching the laws of foreign countries.

 - Goodson Law Library Research Guides: This series contains research guides with information about both print and electronic resources for Canadian Law, the Council of Europe, English Law, the European Union, Foreign & Comparative Law, GATT / WTO, NAFTA, Treaties and the United Nations.